Last updated 9 May 2021

 None of us were sure what Barry’s wishes were as he made none but collectively we agreed being a mad-keen fisherman it would be appropriate to scatter his ashes in the south gutter, a couple of hours from Darwin Harbour.
 So my Uncle Barry is the reason I’m flying into Darwin for the first time.

 It was early September, the dry season.
-I only had four days, but here are 10 of my Darwin discoveries.
+I only had four days, but here are my Top 10 Darwin discoveries as a first-time visitor.

 The Northern Territory’s Parliament House is another example of interesting architecture.
 Described as a contemporary tropical style, the building which opened in 1994, was built on the site where the original post office and telegraph station were bombed during WWII in the first air raids (a surprise attack on 19th February 1942.)
 Located in State Square at the end of Mitchell Street, you can easily walk to Parliament House from the Esplanade.